lalalilo/training/devdays-2025-ai/workshop-part-2/README.md

 ## Tasks

-The goal of this workshop is to have have you hands-on experience with an AI project.
+The goal of this workshop is to have you hands-on experience with an AI project.
 Feel free to do whatever you want with the project, but here are some suggestions:

 ### Understand the starting point